AdamPeetz/PlaneGAN/README.md

 ### Anime Faces

 A second dataset was used to evaluate model performance against a simpler set of features.
-Anime faces cropped portrait style contain fewer features compared to multiple aerospace objects and should be easier for a GAN to memorize and create.
+Anime faces cropped portrait style contain fewer features compared to multiple aerospace objects and should be easier for a GAN to recreate.

+The anime faces dataset contains 2434 images from a single class.

 ![alt text](https://github.com/AdamPeetz/imagehosting/blob/main/anime_images_example.jpg) <br>

-#### Sources
+#### Source

 Kaggle.com.
 Retreived 4/14/2023 from https://www.kaggle.com/datasets/tianbaiyutoby/animegirl-faces